WMU-COOLEY SUCCESSFUL ALUMNI

 As a Muslim-American woman, Dewnya Bakri-Bazzi could have been intimidated by the stereotypes designed to keep her down.
 Instead, she blew them all sky high by following her heart and remaining faithful.
 From defending her older sister at the tender age of six to starting a Muslim legal organization in law school and co-founding a law firm before she reached age 40, Bakri-Bazzi has earned a reputation most take a lifetime to achieve.

 One of the first female attorneys in the Lansing, Michigan area to form her own law firm, Eaton County Circuit Court Judge Janice Cunningham was also the first woman elected as a circuit judge in Eaton County.
 Her career has included teaching law, arguing before the U.S. Supreme court, and presiding as the second judge to sentence disgraced sports medicine doctor Larry Nassar.
-Every decision is soundly based on a philosophy of being prepared, being professional, and being patient.

 Life happens, and sometimes that means you have to roll with it and find creative ways to achieve your goals.
 Just ask Lieutenant Rafael Diaz, WMU-Cooley Law School graduate and member of the Kalamazoo Department of Public Safety.
 By deftly juggling law school, work and family, he now enjoys a life combining the best of all his desired worlds – his family, the law and criminal justice.